 Today, Poinsettias are the highest selling potted flowering plant.

 Although poinsettias are most notably found during the Christmas holidays, they do in fact bloom throughout the year - which makes them great perennials.
-And despite the fact that the realistic version requires a lot of maintenance throughout the year, an artificial replica is more convenient!
+And despite the fact that the realistic version requires a lot of maintenance throughout the year, an artificial Poinsettia is more convenient!
 To keep your home ablaze with hints of crimson and wine, opts for a year round arrangement that can easily transition throughout your home - no matter the season.